Mark-Grillo/UFC_Fight_data_python/README.md

 Scripts: Contains all the Python coding involved for the entire analysis process

-Analysis: Contains the Visualizations used for developing insights and presenting on the final report
+Analysis: Contains the Visualizations used for developing insights and presenting on the final report Visualizations were created in Tableau.
+The link to the storyboard can be found here: https://public.tableau.com/app/profile/mark.grillo/viz/UFCHistoryFightAnalysisProject1997-2020CF/Story1?publish=yes